Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 That’s despite being connected to a VPN service.

-The green connection light is on, you think you are safe, but it’s actually leaking out your real identity.
+The green connection light is on, you think you are safe, but it’s actually leaking your real IP address.

 The problem is that this scenario is more common than you think.

-We also ran the VPN installation files through VirusTotal.
-And site found one virus in the installation file!
+Unfortunately, Goose VPN also threw up a serious red flag.
+We also ran the VPN installation files through VirusTotal, and the site found one virus in the installation file!

 4. Atrocious Speeds